 - Drought or changing of waterways forces platypus to move on land.
 Traveling on the land makes them extremely vulnerable to predation.

-- Tasmanian platypus are also affected by a fungal disease, known as mucormycosis.
+- Tasmanian platypus is also affected by a fungal disease, known as mucormycosis.
 In this disease, skin lesions develop in the various body parts of the affected platypus.
 The affected platypus then develops a secondary infection, due to which it loses its ability to forage efficiently and to maintain its body temperature and so leads to death.

-- Other reasons include habitat disruption due to dams, irrigation, pollution, as well as land clearing and climate change.
+- Other reasons include habitat disruption due to dams, irrigation, pollution, as well as land clearing, and climate change.

 Platypus Venom Facts

 - The spurs on the back ankles of the male platypus can deliver venom.

 - The venom is produced by the venom glands located over their thighs and connected through a duct to the spur.